-Therefore, many small to medium-sized carriers find that net 7 payment terms are a more practical option for their companies.
+Therefore, many small to medium-sized carriers find that net 7 terms are a more practical option for their companies.

 What Are the Industry Standards for Payment Terms?

 For years, net 30 payment terms have been the industry standard in the trucking sector.
 However, a variety of recent developments have prompted many trucking companies to rethink their billing practices.
-Quite a few carriers have transitioned to net 7 payment terms or pay-on-delivery billing models.
+Quite a few carriers have transitioned to net 7 or pay-on-delivery billing models.

 Common Net Payment Terms for Trucking Companies

-Before you can determine whether net 7 payment terms are the best billing solution for your trucking company, it is important to understand what other options are out there.
+Before you can determine whether net 7 terms are the best billing solution for your trucking company, it is important to understand what other options are out there.
 Some other common invoice payment terms include the following: